yeesian/ArchGDAL.jl/docs/src/spatialite.md

 Here is an example of how you can work with a SQLite Database in ArchGDAL.jl, and follows the tutorial in http://www.gaia-gis.it/gaia-sins/spatialite-tutorial-2.3.1.html.

-We begin by downloading a sample database:
+We will work with the following database:

 ```@example spatialite
 import ArchGDAL